The Guide to Interview Analysis

 Formatting is also essential for ethical reasons.
 Clearly labelling pseudonyms and anonymizing sensitive information helps protect the confidentiality of participants, a critical consideration in qualitative research.
 By adhering to ethical standards, researchers build trust with participants, encouraging honest and open responses.
 This, in turn, enhances the quality of the data collected.

-In academic writing, transparency is key to establishing the validity of research findings.
-Properly formatted and anonymized transcripts ensure that data can be easily shared with other researchers for verification or secondary analysis, thus supporting the credibility of the research process.
+In academic writing, transparency is key to establishing high-quality research findings.
+Properly formatted and anonymized transcripts ensure that data can be easily shared with other researchers for verification or secondary analysis.
 Sharing well-organized data also allows for more effective collaboration within the research team.

 How to format an interview transcript?